t3brightside/microtemplate/README.md

 It's a plug & play template extension that works out of the box.
 It's based on TYPO3 FLUID templates.
 It uses jQuery but no CSS frameworks.

+- Can be installed in multi domain setup or just for a sub page
 - Modular architecture
 - Lightweight
 - Configurable color schemes